SiobhanBaines/My-Favourite-Recipes/README.md

 ![image](static/documentation_files/images/edit_delete_on recipe_page.PNG)
 ####    Register Page
 ![image](static/documentation_files/images/register_large.png)
 The website user needs to register to be able to add any new recipes or categories.
 Subsequently they will be able to perform full CRUD functionality on their profile and the recipes they ahve added.
 They will not be able to delete the categories because other website users may have used the category for their own recipes.
-Only "Admin" will be able to delete a category and only if there are no recipes allocated to that category.
+Only "admin" will be able to delete a category and only if there are no recipes allocated to that category.

 1. The individual needs to decide on a username and password.
 Both can consist of upper and lowercase letters and numbers and must be between 5 and 15 characters in length.
 If the username is too short the entry line changes to red and when the cursor is hovered over the line the message "Please match the requested format." appears.